Web marketing contracts

 Data protection: A standard data processor clause is included in the agreement.
-This assumes that the service provider will be a data processor, and the customer will be a data controller, for the purposes of the Data Protection Act 1998.
+This assumes that the service provider will be a data processor, and the customer will be a data controller.

 Affiliate marketing is a very popular way of promoting websites and internet-based businesses.
 An affiliate agreement is a kind of referral agreement, under which the affiliate receives payments from the company running the affiliate scheme if web users visit a website, register with a website, make a purchase on a website or take some other action.

 Our standard affiliate agreement is a simplied version of our premium affiliate agreement.
 The key additions in the premium template are as follows: (i) the premium template includes provision for multi-level affiliate schemes (sub-affiliates); (ii) the premium template includes an optional right for the merchant to request alterations to affiliate sites on the grounds that an affiliate site may compromise the branding of the merchant; (iii) the premium template includes various optional obligations on the affiliate to ensure that the quality of the affiliate site does not deteriorate during the term of the agreement; and (iv) the premium template includes an alternative "self-billing" based payments clause.